• Skip to primary navigation

 Instructions

-• In a large bowl, sprinkle the yeast over the lukewarm water.
-Stir and allow to sit until frothy, 5-10 minutes.
+• In a small bowl, sprinkle the yeast over the warm milk and water.
+Stir to combine and let sit until frothy, about 10 minutes.

 • On a lightly floured surface, knead the dough until smooth and elastic.
 Transfer to an oiled large bowl, turning to coat.
-Cover and allow to rest until doubled, about 1 hour.
+Cover and allow to rest at room temperature until doubled, about 1-2 hours.

-• Grease two 9×5 inch (23×13 centimeter) loaf pans (or four smaller 6 inch/15 centimeter pans).
-In a small bowl, combine the brown sugar and cinnamon for the filling.
+• In a small bowl, combine the brown sugar and cinnamon.

 • Facebook